-Students will identify confusing or new words during reading.
+Students wil identify confusing or new words during reading.
 Students will be encouraged to use context clues before jumping to dictionaries.
 Students will have the opportunity to discuss possible meanings with partners and to keep vocabulary journals of newly acquired words.

-Classroom observations, walk throughs, and student artifacts
+Classroom observations and student artifacts

-Students will identify potentially difficult idioms, homonyms, and slang phrases
+Students will identify potentially difficult idioms, homonyms, and slang phrases.